AdobeDocs/id-service.en/help/reference/chrome-samesite-labelling.md

 **No JavaScript updates required**

 Adobe products have already released server-side updates to set third-party cookies with the appropriate attributes.
+No JavaScript library updates are needed by our customers.

 **Ensure third-party endpoints are using HTTPS**